-Are you thinking about going up for promotion in AY 22-23?
-Stay tuned for times and dates.
+Are you thinking about going up for promotion?
+Stay tuned for times and dates for the current academic year.
 Contact Ellie Light with questions.

 - Release Time

-Apply for continuing and contract faculty professional development release time by July 1.
+Apply for continuing and contract faculty professional development release time.

 NTTF Advisory Committee